jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 # Introduction
 In the [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog, I featured knowledge/dependency theory and why I feel that the practice of that theory is one of the main reasons that Hexagonal Architecture works so well.
 This blog entry will expand upon those ideas with some additional design options that may be useful in designs that feature Hexagonal Architecture principles.

-These additional design options are mostly my ideas.
+These additional design options are not new, but they are my idea to present them within the context of Hexagonal Architecture.
 I'm branching away from Alistair Cockburn and Bob Martin, who created and popularized this architecture/design.
-Their presentations tend to be more limited.
-That may be because their presentations are focused upon _architecture_ whereas I feel this is really a _design_.
+Their presentations tend to be more bounded.
+Their presentations are focused upon _architecture_ whereas I feel this is really a _design_.
 Architecture can be a subset of design, but I think that good design can be applied at any layer of abstraction.

-Alistair Cockburn posted this [declaration](https://twitter.com/TotherAlistair/status/1704531058023141490) on X/Twitter in September, 2023:
+Alistair Cockburn posted [this](https://twitter.com/TotherAlistair/status/1704531058023141490) on X/Twitter in September, 2023:
 > For those who keep asking about #hexagonalarchitecture layers, here it is:
 There are only 2 layers: inside. outside.
 No relation to layers in Clean, Onion, DDD, Modular Monolith, nothing.
 Stop dragging them into the pic.
 What you do inside each layer is all your biz, not mine.